 Can Dogs Dehydrate

-• Dogs can dehydrate faster than many owners expect, especially during heat, travel, or stomach upset.
+• Dogs can dehydrate faster than owners expect, especially during heat, travel, or stomach upset.

-• Early dehydration in dogs often shows up as tacky gums, lower energy, and a subtle change in demeanor.
+• Early dehydration often shows as tacky gums, lower energy, and a subtle change in demeanor.

-• Vomiting and diarrhea are high-risk situations because fluid and electrolyte losses can compound quickly.
+• Vomiting and diarrhea are high-risk because fluid and electrolyte losses compound quickly.

-• Home support works best when it’s calm and paced: small sips, frequent offers, and a cool environment.
+• Home support works best when calm and paced: small sips, frequent offers, a cool environment.

-• Veterinary care becomes the safer choice when your dog can’t keep fluids down, seems weak, or won’t drink.
+• Veterinary care is the safer choice when a dog cannot keep fluids down, seems weak, or won't drink.

-• There isn’t a single cure for dehydration in dogs; the right plan depends on cause, severity, and health history.
+• There is no single cure; the right plan depends on cause, severity, and health history.

 The Quiet Reality: Yes, Dogs Can Dehydrate Without Warning